Dteich2/cse517a_example_application_project/milestone_3/README.md

 Resources: KernelPCA in scikit-learn (python)

 To run the code: Execute WineDimRed.py as a python script.
+This script will, by default, run Linear PCA on all features to obtain and plot the eigenvalues.
+It will then run PCA again for 3-feature dimension reduction to plot the data in 3-D. Then it will run 1-feature dimension reduction for Linear PCA.
+Finally, it will run Constant Kernal GP and Ridge Regression to display cross-validation scores for the 1-dimension reduction.
+This last step may take awhile.

+To run RBF rather than linear, the 'linear' should be changed to 'rbf' in the KernelPCA learner.
+To run on more than 1 feature, the n_components value should be changed to the number of retained features desired.